Sacred Heart Elementary School

 Our parents are advocates of Catholic education and share the responsibility of developing the whole child, working cooperatively with administration and staff to foster student opportunity and achievement.
 Our PEC will implement the policies of CISVA, and promote the highest standard of Catholic education within the bounds of available resources.

 Under this act, our students, parents and employees’ rights are protected.
-The school has put into place policies which require the collection of personal and financial information in a manner that is secure and safe.
-We adhere to the Act and will protect each individual’s rights and use the personal information to provide your children with the best possible educational services as set out in our school’s Mission Statement.
-For further information regarding the Privacy Act, contact our school Principal, Mr. Kelly Kozack.
+The school has put into place policies that require the collection of personal and financial information in a manner that is secure and safe.
+We adhere to the Act and will protect each individual’s rights and use personal information to provide your children with the best possible educational services as set out in our school’s Mission Statement.
+For further information regarding PIPA, contact our school Principal, Mr. Kelly Kozack.

 PEC members should develop an informed understanding of the nature and operation of the school and other schools to guide them in their decision making.
-To assist them, all members will receive the CISVA Policy and Reference Book and the Sacred Heart Parent Handbook.
-All PEC members should become familiar with the contents of these books and should also be prepared to serve on subcommittees when necessary.
+All PEC members should become familiar with CISVA policy and should be prepared to serve on subcommittees when necessary.

 The Principal shall participate in meetings of the PEC and shall submit a written operational report.
-A Teaching Staff Representative shall also participate in these meetings (except for “in camera” sessions) and will present a report.
 Requests for non–members to speak at these meetings must be in writing and received by the Principal, Pastor and Chair at least seven days in advance of the scheduled meeting.
 Extra-ordinary meetings may be required and may be called by the Chair as needed.
 The PEC may also require several roles and various subcommittees.
 These may be permanent or temporary.
-Permanent role descriptions for the Chair, Secretary, Treasurer and Staff Representative are listed below.
+Permanent role descriptions for the Chair, Secretary, Treasurer, Fundraising Rep., and Parent Participation Rep are listed below.

 The Chair of the PEC is to work closely with the Pastor and the Principal.
 The responsibilities of the Chair are listed below.